jaantollander/masters-thesis/content/20_background.md

 ## Linux operating system
+An *operating system (OS)* is software that manages computer resources and provides common services for application programs via an *application programming interface (API)*.
 At the time of writing, all high-performance computer clusters use the *Linux operating system* [@osfam].
-The *Linux kernel* [@linuxkernel] is the core of the Linux operating system It derives from the original *UNIX operating system* and closely follows the *POSIX standard*.
+The *Linux kernel* [@linuxkernel] is the core of the Linux operating system and is written in the *C programming language*.
+It derives from the original *UNIX operating system* and closely follows the *POSIX standard*.
-Linux kernel is written in the *C programming language*.
 For a comprehensive overview of the features of the Linux kernel, we recommend and refer to *The Linux Programming Interface* book by Michael Kerrisk [@tlpi].

 In this work, we will refer to the Linux kernel as the *kernel*.
 The kernel is the central system that manages and allocates computer resources such as CPU, RAM, and devices.